-Maximum height of recreational structure 65 feet
+Maximum height of recreational structures: 65 feet

-District building height regulations shall not apply to signature features within the Recreational facilities of the resort, such as stair towers for rides, or climbing towers, provided that: (1) such signature features shall, in total, occupy no more than 10% of the roof area; (2) such signature features shall, in no event, exceed a height of 75 feet; (3) such features shall in no event contain signage, flashing lights, or up-lighting calling attention to the height; and (4) the Planning Board must determine that any adverse visual impacts of the increased height have been suitably addressed and mitigated.
+District building height regulations shall not apply to recreational structures within the recreational facilities of the resort, such as stair towers for rides or climbing towers, provided that:

+(1) the footprint of an outdoor recreational structure shall not exceed 1000 SF;

+(2) fully enclosed indoor recreational structures are permitted within a principal building.

+(3) indoor recreational structures shall not exceed a combined total area of 2,025 square feet, and shall occupy floor area equal to not more than 10% of the roof area of the principal building in which they are located;

+(4) recreational structures shall in no event contain signage, flashing lights, or up-lighting calling attention to the height; and

+(5) the Planning Board must determine that any adverse visual impacts of the increased height have been suitably addressed and mitigated.